LunarWatcher/lspinstaller/README.md

 It is still a manual process though, so it's strongly recommended that you automate it once so you don't have to touch it again.
 The locations are guaranteed to never change incompatibly.

+### How do I configure the servers?

+See the documentation for your LSP plugin and/or editor.
+Some known-good config settings for the servers supported by lspinstaller that works with [yegappan/lsp](https://github.com/yegappan/lsp) can be found [here](https://github.com/LunarWatcher/vimrc-modules/blob/master/autoload/modules/lsp.vim).